spatialbytes/neon-esa-docs/docs/neon-aop-gee.md

     - :material-account-group: Community contributions are welcome
     - :material-bug: Report issues via GitHub Issues

-### :material-scale-balance: Open Science Commitment

-We believe in making scientific tools and knowledge accessible to all.
-This repository reflects our commitment to:

-- **Transparency** in data processing workflows
-- **Reproducible** research methodologies
-- **Community-driven** development and improvement
-- **Educational** resources for all skill levels

 ## :material-email: Contact & Support

 ### :material-earth: NEON Airborne Observation Platform